WRC Logo COCKPIT COUNTRY IS OUR HOME Parrot

 The two primary rooms are in a reconstructed out-building.
 Both rooms have twin-size beds and solar-heated showers.
 Room 2 also has a swanky flush toilet, which supercedes the double pit toilet near the "it's just resting" little Nibby tractor in the workshop.
 Room 1 occupants have to trek across the yard for the communal loo.

-In a pinch, overflow accommodation can be made available in the main house with the communal loo and shower facilities (cold water only!) at the end of the ground-floor corridor.
+In a pinch, overflow accommodation (Room 3) can be made available in the main house with the communal loo and shower facilities (cold water only!) at the end of the ground-floor corridor.

-The room in the house has a full-size bed and, for bat-lovers, wild Glossophaga antillarum occasionally flying in the corridor.
-But every sound travels up through the wooden ceiling boards to my space, so if you snore you'll be moved to the dog house :-)
+Every sound in Room 3 travels up through the wooden floorboards, so if you snore you'll be moved to the dog house :-)

 Water is pumped from the Martha Brae River and stored in a holding tank, which gravity-feeds to the house.
 A swim in the river is refreshing . . .if the mosquitoes don't eat you first.